-Insured Floridians who have to fight with their insurance companies for fair claim settlements can be put into serious financial positions in which because of the insured but unreimbursed losses they are unable to pay bills, credit accounts and mortgages as well as provide for basic needs at home or in businesses.
+Insured Floridians who have to fight with their insurance companies for fair claim settlements can be put into serious financial positions in which, because of the insured but unreimbursed losses they cannot pay bills, credit accounts, and mortgages as well as provide for basic needs at home or in businesses.

-In such situations, insured parties should not hesitate to discuss their legal rights and potential legal remedies, including possible bad faith claims, with experienced insurance counsel who represents insureds on a regular basis in disputes with insurance companies.
+In such situations, insured parties should not hesitate to discuss their legal rights and potential legal remedies, including possible bad faith claims, with experienced insurance counsel regularly representing insureds in disputes with insurance companies.

 Has Your Home Insurance Company Denied or Undervalued Your Property Damage Claim in Florida?